-Experience Russia for 4 months with a group of ILP volunteers!
+Come with ILP and spend 4 months with a group of volunteers!

 The first difference between Orthodox Easter and Western Easter, beyond the cultures, is the calendar dates.
 The Greek Orthodox church, and other Orthodox churches, sticks with the original Julian calendar as implemented by Julius Caesar, instead of the revised Julian or Gregorian calendar accepted by the rest of the Western world.
 Both are held around the same time of year, so expect it to happen around April or early May.
 Check this site to know the specific date for the year of your trip.

 But how do you celebrate Greek Easter?

 Just like the Catholics, the Orthodox churches celebrate Lent for 40 days.
 One distinction though is that Orthodox followers give up meat and dairy during this time, rather than choosing what they're giving up for Lent (like some others do).
 Also, there are usually dishes prepared during the week before Easter that are free of meat, dairy, poultry, and sometimes even fish.
 Which is part of why Easter dinner is so special.